pitekantrop/shittyprofiler/README.md

 ## Usage

-Add the `?profile` query string to the end of the request that you wish to inspect, and the usual output will be replaced with the profiler.
+While your app is in debug mode simply add the `?profile` query string to the URL of the request that you wish to inspect, and the usual output will be replaced with the profiler view.

 ![](http://i.imgur.com/NOfkXeT.png)